 Living the promise of peace, justice and dignity in the Episcopal Diocese of Michigan and beyond...

-As we progress through an unprecedented 2018, Covenant 5, the social justice and peace advocacy committee of the diocese, urges each Episcopalian to re-affirm her or his commitment to our fifth baptismal pledge of "striving for justice and peace among all people, and respect the dignity of every human being.”
+Covenant 5, the peace and social justice advocacy committee of the diocese, urges each Episcopalian to re-affirm her or his commitment to our fifth baptismal pledge of “striving for justice and peace among all people, and respect the dignity of every human being.”
 Renewal of our baptismal vows makes a positive and constructive statement during these tumultuous times when we are challenged with so many peace and social justice advocacy issues.

-We have many other concerns, such as the despicable human trafficking practices and the need for campaign finance reform, and still more will arise, but during these trying and difficult times, NOW is the time for each of us to renew his/her baptismal pledge "with God's help."
+We have many other concerns, such as the despicable human trafficking practices and the need for campaign finance reform, and still more will arise, but during these trying and difficult times, NOW is the time for each of us to renew her/his baptismal pledge “with God’s help.”

 Co-chair, Disability Awareness Committee